Weather forecast in the UAE tomorrow

-The National Center of Meteorology expects the weather tomorrow to be clear to partly cloudy, with low clouds appearing on the east coast in the morning.
-Some cumulus clouds may form in the east and south in the afternoon.
-It will become humid at night and Friday morning in some coastal areas.
+The National Center of Meteorology expects the weather tomorrow to be clear to partly cloudy, and humid at night and Sunday morning in some coastal areas.

-The center explained in its daily bulletin that the winds are light to moderate in speed, sometimes active, southeasterly – northeasterly / 10 to 25 reaching 40 km/h.
-The waves in the Arabian Gulf will be light, while the first high tide will occur at 17:52 and the second at 03:35, and the first low tide at 10:37 and the second at 22:00.
+The center explained in its daily statement that the winds will be light to moderate in speed, sometimes active, and their movement will be southwesterly – northwesterly, and their speed will be 10 to 25, reaching 35 km/h.
+The waves in the Arabian Gulf will be light, and the first high tide will occur at 18:45, the second high tide at 04:53, the first low tide at 11:26, and the second low tide at 23:59.

 #Weather #forecast #UAE #tomorrow